istio/istio/samples/multicluster/README.md

 done
 ```

-Teardown the mesh and restore cluster's to the original state.
+Teardown the mesh and restore the cluster to their original state.

 ```bash
 ./setup-mesh teardown